 The best business phone systems make it simple and easy to install and manage a full-feature software-based phone system to cater for the office and home office.

-The move to cloud services has revolutionized business phone systems, allowing small businesses to have access to telecoms features normally only available to enterprises.
+The move to cloud software services has revolutionized business phone systems, allowing small businesses to have access to features normally only available to enterprises with massive hardware setups.

-Powered by VoIP services using HD calling, these business phone systems have completely replaced legacy PBX systems for many businesses.
-Additionally, the rise in the use of business smartphones means these can also now be added to a modern cloud-based businesses phone system, employing BYOD (Bring Your Own Device) features though take note to apply Mobile Device Management (MDM) solutions for added security.
+Powered by VoIP (opens in new tab) services using HD calling, these business phone systems have completely replaced legacy PBX systems for many businesses.
+Additionally, the rise in the use of business smartphones (opens in new tab) means these can also now be added to a modern cloud-based businesses phone system, allowing workers to take calls anywhere, whether in the office, on the go, or working from home.